 Heartburn – Simple and Effective Ways to Support Your Digestive System and Calm a Rebellious Stomach #WellbeingWednesday

 The beautiful weather is here, and with all this summer fun, comes digestive issues.
 Late night or irregular eating patterns as well as overindulgence’s in food and drink, can create upper digestive complaints, such as heartburn and GERD (reflux).
 While over the counter medications help in the short term, their side effects can be long term.
 These medications deplete your body of essential vitamins and minerals, alter your gut bacteria, and deplete your digestive enzymes.
-So, for today’s Wellbeing Wednesday tip, I will share with you some C.
+Also, it might work out in your favour to go for natural probiotic supplements, like the ones you may find through companies such as Heartland Nutrients, which would help boost your digestive and immune system and keep you healthy.
+It is worth looking into, especially if you are having a lot of digestive problems.
+With the help of the internet and sites such as Westwood Wellness that you can find on social media, it is important to remember that there is pretty much always a solution for whatever you are going through.
+No one should suffer in silence, especially when it comes to your health.
+With this being said, not everyone wants to take supplements so, for today’s Wellbeing Wednesday tip, I will share with you some C.

 Try 1-2 tbsp of Apple Cider Vinegar in a ¼ cup of warm water before dinner.
 This simple drink supplies your body with enzymes, supports healthy stomach acid, and kills off unwanted yeast.
 The problem with GERD is not the body producing too much stomach acid, it is in fact the opposite, the stomach not producing enough acid.
 The stomach tries to compensate with the decreased acid levels by over-producing acid, and now you experience heartburn.
 If you’re not a fan of vinegar, the flavour is something to get used to, but I promise what your taste buds won’t like, your tummy will.